“Sitting by the roadside on a summer’s day

 from “Goober Peas,” a Civil War Era song published in 1866 by A. E. Blackmar

-Peanuts have been most often associated with traveling from Africa to the Americas along with the transatlantic slave trade.
-However, many would be surprised to find that the crop is actually native to Central and South America.
-In the early 1500s, the Portuguese established ports in Brazil, African and the East Indies, introducing the Old World with the New World, thus “the peanut came to be produced in extensive coastal regions of Africa” (Johnson 24).
-When Christopher Columbus initiated the biological revolution known as the “Columbian Exchange” with his three voyages to the New World, the peanut would soon be carried around the world.
+Peanuts are most often associated with the Portuguese.
+In the early 1500s, the Portuguese established ports in Brazil, African and the East Indies, introducing the Old World to the New World, and thus “the peanut came to be produced in extensive coastal regions of Africa” (Johnson 24).
+When Christopher Columbus initiated the biological revolution known as the “Columbian Exchange” with his three voyages to the New World, the peanut would soon be carried around the world; however, the peanut, or legume, was not unfamiliar to the ancient and medieval worlds of West Africa.

 The peanut is first noted in the writings of Bartolomé de las Casas, who came to the Caribbean island of Hispaniola in 1502.
 Called mani by Native Americans, the peanut was considered a healthy food by the Caribbean islanders, but the Spanish considered it beneath their station to make it part of their own diet.
 Spanish galleons began carrying the peanut to the Pacific Islands, the Philippines, and Indonesia by the early seventeenth century, where it became a part of the Asian cuisine.
-Portuguese sailors, who claimed Brazil in 1500, had already begun taking peanuts to the coast of West Africa.
-There, it took on such a popularity that for many years botanists believed that the peanut was native to the African continent.
+Portuguese sailors, who claimed Brazil in 1500, had already begun taking additional peanut varieties to the coast of West Africa.

 Peanuts would mainly be used to provision the enslaved while enduring the transatlantic slave trade’s infamous Middle Passage from West Africa to the New World.
 The term goober as used in the United States is manifestly derived from goba or guba by which the groundnut is known all over the continent except in the Congo where it is pronounced nguba” (Johnson 28).
 Cultural historians of American foodways are still unsure of how the enslaved actually prepared peanuts for consumption.
 Most note that peanuts were usually eaten raw, roasted, or boiled.
 In the South, African American cooks introduced the peanut into local consumption.